top of page

 (Initial disclaimer, I'm a huge fan of her work.
 I love her witty steampunk - Parasol Protectorate series - there are so many more to love, but we will start there).

 If you want to learn about the Hero's Journey and it's juxtaposed Heroine's journey and it's origins using pop culture references - this is the book for you.
 As a GenXer I was immediately in love when she was using Joseph Campbell's Hero's Journey in the initial Star Wars trilogy to kick things off.
-Also as a budding romance and fantasy author learning more about the underpinnings of contemporary storytelling, their mythical constructs and inspirations and the modern criticism that is connected to them was immensely interesting and hopefully useful.
+Also as a budding romance and fantasy author learning more about the underpinnings of contemporary storytelling, their mythical constructs and inspirations and the modern criticism that is connected to them was immensely interesting and useful.

 I will write more extensive reviews of each above book in the coming weeks.
 But for now I urge you to get your own copies and enjoy!